you-zhou/notes/dev.md

 ### dir()
 The dir function returns the **attributes** of an object.
 It is used to discover the attributes of any object quickly.

-The attribute list is in alphabetical order, and you can normally ignore the first couple of attributes starting with __.
+The attribute list is in alphabetical order, and you can normally ignore the first couple of attributes starting with `__`.

 e.g. `dir("Jack Bauer")`

+### dunder methods

 ### help()
 e.g. `help("FORMATTING")`